BlackFoundry/QuadraticConverter/README.md

 ## Changes

 - **0.6.2**
-  - Improved sensitivity of the closeness of a quadratic and a cubic curve
+  - Improved sensitivity of the closeness of a quadratic and a cubic curve.
+This lowers the number of control points required for given precision
 - **0.6.1**
   - Added a button to convert a single glyph from an existing cubic layer.
-This is useful for fine-tuning a converted font (use the *Cubic contour* layer)
+This is useful for fine-tuning a converted font (use the "*Cubic contour*" layer)
 - **0.6**
   - Faster by not using the slow `contour.autoStartSegment()`
   - Optimized code